The 22 Digital SAT Tips and Tricks You Must Use

 The most important rule to remember for the SAT is that there is only one correct answer for each question, and you should be able to eliminate all the others.
 This means that your number one strategy on the test is process of elimination.
 If you're struggling with a question, try to find reasons to rule out most of the answers rather than reasons why certain options could work.

 Learn to be extremely picky about which answers to eliminate.
-This especially applies to the Reading and Writing sections.
+This especially applies to the Reading and Writing section.
 If a question seems subjective, keep reminding yourself that it’s an illusion.
 All incorrect choices are incorrect for good reasons, and it’s your job to find those reasons until you narrow your answers down to one possibility.

 Tip 2: Always Understand Your Mistakes